Bayesian framework to infer the Hubble constant from the cross-correlation of individual gravitational wave events with galaxies: Abstract

 \section{Abstract}

-Gravitational wave (GW) from the inspiral of binary compact objects offers a one-step measurement of the luminosity distance to the event, which is essential for the measurement of the Hubble constant, $H_0$, that characterizes the expansion rate of the Universe.
+Gravitational waves (GWs) from the inspiral of binary compact objects offer a one-step measurement of the luminosity distance to the event, which is essential for the measurement of the Hubble constant, $H_0$, which characterizes the expansion rate of the Universe.
 However, unlike binary neutron stars, the inspiral of binary black holes is not expected to be accompanied by electromagnetic radiation and a subsequent determination of its redshift.
 Consequently, independent redshift measurements of such GW events are necessary to measure $H_0$.
-In this study, we present a novel Bayesian approach to infer $H_0$ from the cross-correlation between galaxies with known redshifts and individual binary black hole merger events.
+In this study, we present a novel Bayesian approach to infer $H_0$ by measuring the overdensity of galaxies around individual binary black hole merger events in configuration space.
+We model the measured overdensity using the $3$D cross-correlation between galaxies and GW events, explicitly accounting for the GW event localization uncertainty.
 We demonstrate the efficacy of our method with $250$ simulated GW events distributed within $1$ Gpc in colored Gaussian noise of Advanced LIGO and Advanced Virgo detectors operating at O4 sensitivity.
-We show that such measurements can constrain the Hubble constant with a precision of $\lesssim 15 \%$ ($90\%$ highest density interval).
+We show that such measurements can constrain the Hubble constant with a precision of $\lesssim 8 \%$ ($90\%$ highest density interval).
 We highlight the potential improvements that need to be accounted for in further studies before the method can be applied to real data.